b-andris/NSUserDefaults-Encryption/Pods/RNCryptor/README.md

 ## Async and Streams

 When performing async operations on streams, the data can come very quickly (particularly if you're reading from a local file).
 If you use RNCryptor in a naïve way, you'll queue a work blocks faster than the engine can process them and your memory usage will spike.
-This is particularly true if there's only one core, such as on an iPad 1.
-The solution is to only dispatch new work blocks as the previous work blocks complete.
-When performing async operations on streams, the data can come very quickly (particularly if you're reading from a local file).
-If you use RNCryptor in a naïve way, you'll queue a work blocks faster than the engine can process them and your memory usage will spike.
-This is particularly true if there's only one core, such as on an iPad 1.
-The solution is to only dispatch new work blocks as the previous work blocks complete.
-When performing async operations on streams, the data can come very quickly (particularly if you're reading from a local file).
-If you use RNCryptor in a naïve way, you'll queue a work blocks faster than the engine can process them and your memory usage will spike.
 This is particularly true if there's only one